BigWhaleLabs/dosu-invites-contract/README.md

 3. Setup the [etherscan api project][etherscanapi]
 4. Also setup [Alchemy Project][alchemyapps] (Billing information required)
 5. Create `.env` with the environment variables listed below
-6. Get ETH for your wallet from the [faucet](https://app.mycrypto.com/faucet).
-You need test money to deploy the contract
-7. With a valid .env file in place, first deploy your contract: `yarn deploy`
+6. With a valid .env file in place, first deploy your contract: `yarn deploy`
-8. Wait until contract creation is finished (it might take up to two hours), copy the contract's address.
+7. Wait until contract creation is finished (it might take up to two hours), copy the contract's address.
 Now you can check it here: `https://ropsten.etherscan.io/address/{contractAddress}`
-9. Paste it in to replace `DEPLOYED_CONTRACT_ADDRESS` in this command:
+8. Paste it in to replace `DEPLOYED_CONTRACT_ADDRESS` in this command:

 ```shell
 yarn hardhat verify --network ropsten DEPLOYED_CONTRACT_ADDRESS